OP-TED/ted-xml-data-converter/development-methodology.md

-# TED XML to eForms XML Converter - Methodology
+# TED XML to eForms XML Converter: methodology

 This page attemps to describe the technical approach to the conversion, and the process of analysis for determining the correct mapping and conversion between TED XML and eForms XML elements.

-## Technical Approach
+## Technical approach

 ### Business Terms
 The expression "Business Term" is exclusive to eForms.
 It has not been used previously for TED XML.
 It refers to an eForms business concept.
 Sometimes this will be expressed in only one structure/location in eForms XML.
 Often, it is relevant in multiple contexts ("top-level" Procedure, Lot, Result), and so could be expressed in more than one structure/location in eForms XML.
 The [Schema section of the eForms documentation](https://docs.ted.europa.eu/eforms/0.5.0/schema/index.html)  groups these contexts together (see section [Procedure, Group of Lots, Lot & Part related information](https://docs.ted.europa.eu/eforms/0.5.0/schema/procedure-lot-part-information.html) ), so that each Business Term is described only once.